waxmittmann/devbox/README.md

 sudo ./run.sh       # run playbook
 ```

+## Overriding config
+Add a `localConfig.yml` to `./configs`.
+Note: does not merge, so update whenever
+config.yml changes.
+Ansible doesn't want to merge maps (hash_behavior does,
+  but is global and not recommended).

 ## Skipping completed steps
 Since the concept of a devbox involves tinkering, and re-running everything is slow
 and annoying, the playbook uses the `install_if_missing` role to only run roles if: